MikeAvgeros/fitz-composer/README.md

 ![Fitz logo](https://www.dropbox.com/sh/5wdl8qasb5wzft7/AADqR667RZVgKeGhumkbZewea/New%20material/Logo%202%20-%20new%20name.png?raw=1)

+# Introduction

-## This is my First Milestone Project (User Centric Frontend Development) for the Code Institute.
-I have created a portfolio website for a film composer / record producer under the alias 'F!tz'.
+### This is my First Milestone Project - User Centric Frontend Development - for the Code Institute.

+### I have created a portfolio website for a film composer / record producer under the alias 'F!tz'.

+### The idea is to create a one-page scrolling site which quickly and effectively showcases the owner's work and skill set with a simple and easy to use navigation.

 <br>